 It seems like everything is about to change and where joy was is now the unknown, fear, and panic.

 Friends are afraid the greet each other.
 Family members who haven’t seen each other for weeks and months are afraid to hug each other.
 Social distancing.
 My logical brain understands why we need to do that, but my emotional side doesn’t.
 My grandparents haven’t seen my wife and me for more then two months.
-As we came back with one of the last airplanes, we’ve self-isolated before we went to my family but still… there where once has been hugs, kisses and handshakes, is now a sort-of cold greeting from distance.
-My grandparents where afraid to come to near to us and it was really painful to witness, see and feel their pain caused by their decision.
+We came back with one of the last airplanes, we’ve self-isolated before we went to my family but still… there, where once has been hugs, kisses and handshakes, is now a sort-of cold greeting from distance.
+My grandparents where afraid to come to near to us and it was really painful to witness, see and feel their pain caused by their and our decision.

 I am not here to comment the decisions by the government but has anybody thought what this will cause to our social life?
-Locals in foreign countries are getting aggressive to foreigners aka fellow human beings.
-Where once people loved to connect, now they are being forced to disconnect.
+Locals in foreign countries are getting aggressive to foreigners, to fellow human beings.
+Where once people loved to connect, they are being forced to disconnect.

 Let’s pray and hope this will end soon and people around the world will come together like they never have before.